Accounting

 Mar 31 | Professional Services Expense (640000) | $77,917 |

-Evidence: vendor invoice showing annual billing, prior-year invoice showing monthly billing, contract amendment or renewal terms, amortization schedule, JE approval.
+Evidence: vendor invoice showing annual billing, prior-year invoice showing monthly billing, contract renewal terms, amortization schedule, JE approval.

 Example 3: payroll variance that requires operational data

 This example illustrates why variance analysis requires operational data, not just GL data.
 The GL shows salary expense decreased.
 It does not tell you why.
-Answering "why" requires pulling the payroll register to see who was paid, for how many days, and what changed from last month.
 A controller who explains this variance without referencing the payroll detail is guessing.
 A controller who attaches the evidence is proving it.

-Evidence: payroll register for both periods showing active employees and pay dates, headcount report showing current vs. prior month FTEs.
+Evidence: payroll register for both periods showing active employees and pay dates, headcount report showing current vs. prior month FTEs by department.

 The narrative: "Salary expense decreased $47K (5.8%) MoM.
 Net decrease of 3 FTEs in the finance department due to mid-month departures and open roles not yet backfilled.
 Replacement hiring underway.
 Payroll register and headcount report attached."